avimallik/Lexi/README.md

 # Lexi
-Lexi a IELTS Vocabulary storage app
+Lexi is a IELTS Vocabulary storage app